-Offsite monitoring involves collecting and analyzing samples of air, river water, soil, sediment, vegetation, milk, food products, fish, and other media from many locations.
+Offsite monitoring involves collecting and analyzing samples of air, river water, drinking water, soil, sediment, vegetation, milk, food products, fish, and other media from many locations.
 SRS analyzes these samples for radioactive contaminants to monitor any effects the Site has on the environment and to assess long-term trends of the contaminants in the environment.
 SRS collects samples beyond the Site perimeter in Georgia and in South Carolina at 25- and 100-mile intervals from the Site.
-Additionally, SRS collects samples at several population centers in Georgia and in South Carolina.
+Additionally, SRS collects samples at several population centers in Georgia and South Carolina.

-SRS monitors the Savannah River at River Mile (RM) 141.5, locations downriver of each SRS stream entry point, and above the Site at RM 161 as a control location.
+SRS monitors the Savannah River at five locations adjacent to and downriver of SRS.
+A control location is located above the Site at RM 161.
 Media-specific chapter figures and Environmental Maps show offsite environmental sampling locations.
 Chapter 7, Groundwater Management Program, provides information on SRS groundwater monitoring.
 Table 5-1 summarizes SRS offsite radiological sampling performed in Georgia and South Carolina, excluding samples collected in the Savannah River.